 Robert Phillip Smith (ASSOCIATE PRODUCER)

 Robert joined Beth Morrison Projects as an Associate Producer in September 2019.
-After working as a freelance director and producer in New York, he spent the last three years a producer and administrator at Manhattan School of Music, working with their Opera and Musical Theatre programs.
+Prior to joining BMP, Robert was a producer and administrator at Manhattan School of Music, working with their Opera and Musical Theatre programs.
 His interests lie in the development of new theatrical works with music that both investigate and celebrate the human experience.
 Robert is overjoyed to join BMP as the company continues to innovate in the world of contemporary performance.
 He holds a BFA in Directing, Playwriting, and Production from The University of the Arts in Philadelphia.

 Ashley Peters (GENERAL MANAGER)

 Ashley Peters, originally from Utica, New York, holds a BFA in Dance and a BA in Psychology from University at Buffalo.
 As a freelance artist, Ashley has toured Germany with Jon Lehrer's Shadows in Motion, been a featured soloist with the Balasole Dance Company, toured Europe as a solo artist with Blue Lake Fine Arts Camp’s International Ballet Ensemble as well as performed at Jacob’s Pillow with Melanie Aceto Contemporary Dance Company.
 In 2012, she was presented an Award of Distinction in Research from the University at Buffalo on her thesis regarding the history and applications of jazz dance.
 Since moving to Brooklyn in 2013, Ashley has performed at Triskelion Arts, Gibney Dance, Alvin Ailey Citigroup Theater and Bryant Park presents Modern Dance.
 She is an active company member of The Moving Architects, female-centric dance company, and dances in various freelance projects throughout New York City.
 Prior to working at BMP, Ashley worked at Gibney Dance Center and gained a passion for Arts Administration!
 Ashley is thrilled to bring the future of opera to all of you!